 - Access to a suite of data files from the data download center

 - Download the geodatabase and layer files to build your own maps and custom analyses, or serve the COMaP map service from your website.

 - This is especially useful for GIS users.

 Use COMaP For:

-Conservation planning/analyses * tourism and promotion * land acquisition/land exchanges * appraisals and land values * Threatened and Endangered species surveys * site assessments * priority habitat identification * conservation easement baseline reports * optimization tool support * cultural and historic preservation planning * long-range strategic planning * developing management goals * identifying partnerships * identifying linkages and corridors * permitting * risk management * decision support * wildland fire mitigations * future water supply options * planning for trails * outdoor recreational planning * utility work * grant writing * stakeholder identification * conflict avoidance * and more ...
+Conservation planning/analyses * tourism and promotion * land acquisition/land exchanges * appraisals and land values * Threatened and Endangered species surveys * return on investments * site assessments * priority habitat identification * conservation easement baseline reports * optimization tool support * emergency services * cultural and historic preservation planning * long-range strategic planning * developing management goals * identifying partnerships * identifying linkages and corridors * permitting * risk management * decision support * wildland fire mitigations * future water supply options * planning for trails * outdoor recreational planning * utility work * grant writing * stakeholder identification * conflict avoidance * and more ...